 - Send notification to: your new notification topic

 - Click “Save Changes”

 You have successfully completed the AWS CloudWatch Integration.
-Now when AWS CloudWatch creates an alarm, PagerTree will create an incident and route it to the correct team member that is on-call.
+Now when AWS CloudWatch creates an alarm, PagerTree will create an alert and route it to the correct team member that is on-call.
 If you have any questions please contact firstname.lastname@example.org